Edgeworth expansions for centered random walks on covering graphs of polynomial volume growth: Proof of Proposition

 By noting \eqref{L-ineq}, $|\alpha_j|\leq 1, \, j=1, 2, \dots, K_0-1$, and an inequality $\|fg\|^2 \le |V_0|\|f\|^2\|g\|^2$ for $f, g \in \ell^2(X_0)$, we conclude that $\big\|A[f, g]_n^{(1)}\big\|=O(1)$ and $\big\|A[f, g]_n^{(2)}\big\|=O(1)$ as $n \to \infty$.
 This completes the proof of Proposition \ref{ergodic-iterate}.

 \end{proof}

 \end{appendix}

 {\bf Acknowledgement.} The author would like to thank Professor Hiroshi Kawabi for providing valuable comments which make the present paper more readable.
-This work is supported by Grant-in-Aid for Research Activity Start-up No.\,19K23410.
+He also would like to thank an anonymous referee for reading his manuscript carefully and providing helpful comments.
+This work is supported by KAKENHI Grant Number No.\,19K23410.